KatherineMichel/portfolio/doc/djangocon-us-2024-topics-inspiration-list.md

 Addressing Hard Topics/Making New Progress
 * Where we stand in bringing more diversity to: our steering council, core dev, contributor base, community
 * Update on Djangonaut Space
-* New initiatives: (women make up "only 17% of invited guests among the popular podcast series")
+* New initiatives: PyPodcats (women make up "only 17% of invited guests among the popular podcast series")

 Django Software Foundation
 * Update on workgroups transition